School has 348 disadvantaged pupils which constitutes 21.5% (correct in November 2020).

-Our whole school strategy identifies 9 key areas to focus on throughout 2018/2019.
+Our whole school strategy identifies 9 key areas to focus on throughout the 3-year period (2019-22):

-- Key focus A: Literacy levels of all disadvantaged pupils are in line with their peers.
+- A: Literacy levels of all Pupil Premium pupils are in line with their peers.
 There is a relentless focus from all teachers on improving the literacy levels of our disadvantaged pupils.

-- Key focus G: There will be greater attendance of key PP pupils at after school support sessions and a larger uptake for learning opportunities during school holidays and weekends.
+- G: There will be greater attendance of key Pupil Premium pupils at after school support sessions and a larger uptake for learning opportunities during school holidays and weekends.

-- Key focus H: There will be increased participation for PPs in extracurricular clubs and activities.
+- H: There will be increased participation for Pupil Premium pupils in extracurricular clubs and activities.